Gabutis/Gabutis/README.md

 ## Projects and Learning Resources

 - If you're a beginner looking for coding projects, I recommend checking out my repository [Fruity Serpent](https://github.com/Gabutis/Fruity_Serpent), a Python snake game I built as a learning project.
 It's a fun way to practice Python programming and game development.
-- I also enjoy exploring different gaming projects and technologies.
-Feel free to browse through my repositories for more examples and inspirations.
+- Feel free to browse through my repositories for more examples and inspirations.

 Let's connect and learn together!
 Happy coding! 🚀